Emotive Industrial Design:

-With offices in London and Helsinki, Chauhan’s award winning practice is home to a team of creative specialists, working across varied mediums and disciplines on industrial design, product development, creative brand strategy and futures study.
-Collaborations span premium, low volume manufacture to entry level, multi-million unit mass production, with clients ranging from startups to the world’s best known companies.
+With offices in London and Helsinki, Chauhan’s award winning practice works across varied sectors on industrial design and creative strategy.
+Collaborations span premium, low volume manufacture to multi-million unit mass production projects.
+His clients range from startups to some of the world’s best known brands.